 As one approaches CIMAR, one is greeted by a modern, bright blue building, crowned by the figure of a trawling boat, the José and Josepha, which was donated by the Gomez Leon family, a family of fishermen.

-In the center, we have three distinct areas.
+In the center, we have three distinct areas that you can visit with the audioguide.
 The first of them is Aguilas Aquariums.
 Here, we take a trip through the different seas and oceans of the world, arriving at our own Mediterranean Sea.
 Entering the room of aquariums, we are welcomed by a 3,000-liter tank, which contains fishes and native invertebrates.

-Later, we continue our tour around the nine tropical aquariums, each having a volume of more than 600 liters.
+Later, we continue our tour with the audioguide around the nine tropical aquariums, each having a volume of more than 600 liters.
 They display the different ecosystems that can be found in other seas and oceans.
 These tanks contain different species of flora and fauna of great beauty and magnificence.

-Then, by way of a ramp, we descend to a lower level, in which we´ll see the rest of the Mediterranean aquariums.
+Then, by way of a ramp, we descend to a lower level with the audioguide, in which we´ll see the rest of the Mediterranean aquariums.
 Two of them have a capacity of 3,000 liters.
 The largest of our aquariums is also here, with a volume of 30,000 liters.

 It displays a broad representation of fishes and invertebrates from our coastal waters.
 We can enjoy the view of fish, such as small sharks, thornback rays, serranids, or true eels, such as conger eels and electric eels, along with mollusks, crustaceans and echinoderms.